-This page will show you how to set up your computer to follow along with the examples in the CrePre workshop.
+This page will show you how to set up your computer to follow along with the creative prediction examples.

 All of our code examples are provided as Python 3 code in jupyter notebooks, you download these to your computer or alternatively open them directy in a browser-based Python environment.

 Basically: you need a Python 3 environment with up-to-date versions of:

 keras, tensorflow, numpy, pandas, matplotlib, music21, jupyter, keras-mdn-layer

 Annoyingly, there are two popular ways to set up Python on your computer: one installs python packages together in a special “environment” for each project you do, and the other sets up the packages for every project on your system.

 Setup Miniconda to get the right Python

 On Windows and confused?
 Try this page for help.